scwang524/my-python-docs/docs/Yocto/04_install docker_engine.md

     sudo usermod -aG docker $USER
     ```

-    usermod: command to modify system users.
+    **`usermod`**: command to modify system users.
 It allows modifying multiple properties of a user account, such as group, home directory, username, etc.

-        -aG:
+    **`-aG`**:

-            -a: This option is short for "append", which means adding the user to the specified group without removing the user from other groups.
+    **`-a`**: This option is short for "append", which means adding the user to the specified group without removing the user from other groups.
 Without this option, the usermod command removes the user from all other groups, leaving only the newly specified group.

-            -G: This option is followed by the name of the group to be added.
+    **`-G`**: This option is followed by the name of the group to be added.
 Here, docker means adding the user to the docker group.

-    $USER: is an environment variable representing the name of the currently logged in user.
+    **`$USER`**: is an environment variable representing the name of the currently logged in user.
 When this command is executed, $USER will be replaced with the name of the current user, thus adding the current user to the docker group.

     → Add the current user to the docker group so that the user can run Docker commands without sudo.
 Normally, only users belonging to the docker group can execute Docker commands without sudo, which avoids having to add sudo every time you run a Docker command.
 After executing this command, the user will need to log back in (log out and back in) for the group change to take effect, or the newgrp docker command can be used to make the change take effect immediately so that you can start using Docker commands without sudo.

     ```bash